 Rhoda currently operates a search and rescue tracking team, training runners to use tracking skills at speed to find vulnerable missing people much faster than traditional search methods allow.
 She was also a qualified medic for Mountain Rescue for a number of years.

-Featuring in the documentary Britain’s Big Cat Mystery (Dragonfly Films, 2020), Rhoda appears as presenter and tracker for a field expedition investigating the existence of big cats such as leopards and mountain lions in the UK.
+Featuring in the documentaries Panthera Brittania, Panthera Britannia Declassified and Big Cat Britain Declassified, Rhoda appears as presenter and tracker for a field expedition investigating the existence of big cats such as leopards and mountain lions in the UK.

-Rhoda is currently presenter and tracker for the exciting new television series Cat Hunters.
+Rhoda is currently presenter and tracker for the exciting new television series Cat Hunters, airing on Blaze in the UK, and has just completed filming for an episode of Weird Britain with Dragonfly Films.